Bolt.new App Fix: How to Repair Common Issues in 2026

 Why does my Bolt.new app keep crashing?

 The most common cause is infinite re-render loops from missing useEffect dependency arrays.
 Open Chrome DevTools Console and look for "Maximum update depth exceeded" errors.
+Fix by adding the correct dependency array to each useEffect hook.

 How do I fix a failed Bolt.new deployment?